zczqas/dotfile/README.md

 - Mask is another command runner, like just and make, but the config file is a standard markdown file, as you see here.
 - This is a really neat trick, as it means your documentation can serve as your code, and vice versa

+# PRESENTERM

+> A terminal slideshow presentation tool

+- Create presentation in markdown format and run them in the terminal